mattearly/dmpower/README.md

 *Relies on C++ Standard 11 , Boost filesystem, and Make*

-*Was built on Linux and will probably run best on Linux right now.
+*Built on Linux and will probably run best on Linux right now.
 Runs fine on Cygwin and WSL for Windows*

 **Linux**
 - open terminal